 Of course, you will have to stir it to have the tea and milk mixed together.

-I use my metal straw to do the stirring and as you can see the drinks turns velvety green.
+I use my metal straw to do the stirring.
+As you can see the drink turns velvety green.

-You will most likely enjoy it even more than the one made at Starbucks or Dunkin’ Donuts.
-Especially if you use a premium quality Matcha powder.
+You will most likely enjoy it even more than the one that’s made at Starbucks or Dunkin’ Donuts.
+Especially if you use premium quality Matcha powder.

 Related: